tgross/devopsdaysmsp2018/content/_index.md

 *[Robert McCauley, Alexa Blogs, 3 May 2016](https://developer.amazon.com/de/blogs/post/Tx3828JHC7O9GZ9/Using-Alexa-Skills-Kit-and-AWS-IoT-to-Voice-Control-Connected-Devices)*

 {{% note %}}
-... or require trust delegation to third parties that put secure boot at risk
+... or require trust delegation to third parties like AWS IoT that throw-away the guarantees about provenance that put secure boot at risk
 {{% /note %}}